 6. How to Take the Grrrr Out of Anger

-Anger management skills are important to a child’s social-emotional health and development.
-It’s never too early for children to recognize the feeling of anger rising up within, learn to manage big emotions, and express anger in appropriate ways.
+Anger management skills are essential to a child’s social-emotional health and development.
+It’s never too early for children to recognize the feeling of anger rising from within, learn to manage big emotions, and express anger more appropriately.

-Reading anger management books like those on the list above is an excellent therapy technique to help kids adapt to the anxieties and upsets life brings, as they learn to understand their feelings and build skills for coping with emotions such as anger appropriately.
-It’s okay to feel angry, but it’s not okay to hurt anyone with actions or words.
+Reading anger management books like those on the list above is an excellent therapy technique to help kids adapt to the anxieties and upsets life brings as they learn to understand their feelings and build skills for appropriately coping with emotions such as anger.
+It’s okay to feel angry, but not to hurt anyone with actions or words.

-There are books on this list for kids of all ages; toddlers, preschoolers, elementary-aged kids, tweens, and teens.
-Read the simple stories and do the activities to help children manage their anger in healthy ways and learn to self-regulate.
+There are books on this list for kids of all ages: toddlers, preschoolers, elementary-aged kids, tweens, and teens.
+Read the simple stories and do the activities to help children manage their anger more appropriately and learn to self-regulate.

 You may also like Social-Emotional Development Games for kids and the book ideas listed below: